 - Duration – How long does a process take from start to finish?
 Lead time for changes is one such measure.
 Mean time to recovery is another.

 - Throughput – How much stuff can we move through a process?
-In scrum, story points are used to measure throughput, for example.
+In scrum, story points measure throughput, for example.

 These measures are obviously interrelated.
 None of them are exactly functional inputs of the others, but each of them influence each other.
-In many scenarios we will not be able to or not want to change one measure but will want to improve another.
-Choosing what to measure is very important to the process of improvement, and choosing the wrong measure and stymie improvement or even lead to regression.
+In many scenarios we will not be able to or not want to change one measure.
+However, we will want to improve another.
+Choosing what to measure is very important to the process of improvement.
+Choosing the wrong measure and stymie improvement or even lead to regression.

 Join our ongoing discussion series on DevOps to learn more and share your experience on this and other topics.
 Our next Roundtable is on Thursday December 3rd and we look forward to seeing you there.